waltligon/orangefs/doc/pvfs2-faq.md

 using PVFS2 1.5.1 will find the same software in PVFS version 2.6.0 or later (with updates and new features of course).

-Users of PVFS version 1 can still go to:
+Users of PVFS version 1 are highly encouraged to upgrade to PVFS version 2.
-<http://www.parl.clemson.edu/pvfs>, although we highly encourage you to
-upgrade to PVFS version 2, if you are still using version 1.

 ## Supported Architectures and Hardware